H0riaa/matching-pairs/README.md

 * And more to come :D

-# TO DO:
+# TODO:
-### make it so that the board updates in real time instead of appearing multiple times in the console.
+* ~~make it so that the board updates in real time instead of appearing multiple times in the console.~~
-### make it so that i can choose the card with arrow keys instead of it being a 1-20 choice
+* make it so that i can choose the card with arrow keys instead of it being a 1-20 choice
-### add colors to make it pretty and easier to read
+* ~~add colors to make it pretty and easier to read~~
-### maybe update the UI whenever i'll learn how to do that
+* maybe update the UI whenever i'll learn how to do that
-### add difficulties? easy being 20 cards, medium being 30 and so on
+* add difficulties? easy being 20 cards, medium being 30 and so on